platformsh/platformsh-docs/src/administration/users.md

 > **note**
 >
-> The project owner - the person licensed to use Platform.sh - doesn't havespecial powers.
+> The project owner - the person licensed to use Platform.sh - doesn't have special powers.
 A project owner usually has a project administrator role.

 ------------------------------------------------------------------------